Workday/canvas-kit/COMPOUND_COMPONENTS.md

 }
 ```

+You can see the guard is called first, if defined, and the output is checked.
+If `false` is returned, the event is canceled.
+If the guard is not defined or returns `true`, the `setOpened` setter is called.
+Finally, if a callback is defined, it is called.

 Guards allow configuration of state changes.
-A concrete example might be an `EllipsisTooltip` where `mouseover` or `focus` DOM events call the `open` model event.
-The `shouldOpen` guard would allow a conditional check of overflow to open the tooltip only if an overflow is detected.
+A concrete example might be an `EllipsisTooltip` where `mouseover` or `focus` DOM events call the model's `open` event.
+The `shouldOpen` guard would allow conditional opening of the tooltip based on overflow (ellipsis) detection.
 For example:

 ```tsx
 const useEllipsisTooltipModel = (config = {}) => {